cguttweb/nuxt-portfolio-blog/content/posts/starting-with-vue-3.md

 ### Class and Style Binding

-Dynamically binding classes and styles work the same wayas other attributes except you use object or array syntax e.g.
+Dynamically binding classes and styles work the same way as other attributes except you use either the object or array syntax e.g.

 ```
 ...style="{ backgroundColor: option.color }"
 ```

-It is important to note anything in `{}` is JS therefore you need to use either camelCase or kebab-case but be sure to use quotes if you using kebab-case e.g. :style="{ 'background-color': 'red' }"
+It is important to note anything in `{}` is read as JavaScript, therefore, you need to use either camelCase or kebab-case but be sure to use quotes if you using kebab-case e.g.:style="{ 'background-color': 'red' }"

 If you are using multiple styles you could bind to an object e.g.
 `<p :style="myStyles">Some random text</p>`